Fulgencio Batista: 1933 coup

 In 1933, Batista led an uprising called the Sergeants' Revolt, as part of the coup that overthrew the government of Gerardo Machado.
 Machado was succeeded by Carlos Manuel de Céspedes y Quesada, who lacked a political coalition that could sustain him and was soon replaced.

+Batista was not originally the leader of the movement.
+His contemporaries have claimed that he was called to join the conspiracy mainly because he was the only sergeant who had a car.

 A short-lived five-member presidency, known as the Pentarchy of 1933, was established.
 The Pentarchy included a representative from each anti-Machado faction.
 Batista was not a member, but controlled Cuba's armed forces.
 Within days, the representative for the students and professors of the University of Havana, Ramón Grau San Martín, was made president—and Batista became the Army Chief of Staff, with the rank of colonel, effectively putting him in control of the presidency.
 The majority of the commissioned officer corps were forced to retire or, some speculate, were killed.

 Grau remained president for just over 100 days before Batista, conspiring with the U.S. envoy Sumner Welles, forced him to resign in January 1934.
 Grau was replaced by Carlos Mendieta, and within five days the U.S. recognized Cuba's new government, which lasted eleven months.
 Batista then became the strongman behind a succession of puppet presidents until he was elected president in 1940.
 After Mendieta, succeeding governments were led by José Agripino Barnet (five months) and Miguel Mariano Gómez (seven months) before Federico Laredo Brú ruled from December 1936 to October 1940.

-First presidency (1940–1944)
+Constitutional presidency (1940–1944)

-Batista, supported by the Democratic Socialist Coalition which included Julio Antonio Mella's Communist Party, defeated Grau in the first presidential election under the new Cuban constitution in the 1940 election, and served a four-year term as President of Cuba, the first and to this day only, non-white Cuban in that office.
-Batista was endorsed by the original Communist Party of Cuba (later known as the Popular Socialist Party), which at the time had little significance and no probability of an electoral victory.
-This support was primarily due to Batista's labor laws and his support for labor unions, with which the Communists had close ties.
-In fact, Communists attacked the anti-Batista opposition, saying Grau and others were "fascists" and "reactionaries."
+Batista defeated Grau in the first presidential election (1940) under the new Cuban constitution, and served a four-year term as President of Cuba, the first and to this day only non-white Cuban in that office.
+Batista was endorsed by the Democratic Socialist Coalition and the original Cuban Communist Party (later known as the Popular Socialist Party), which at the time had little significance and no probability of an electoral victory.
+This support was primarily due to Batista's early advocacy of strengthening labor laws and his support for labor unions, with which the Communists had close ties, as well as the pro-Allied stance in World War II.
+Batista also supported corporatism and statism in his first term.
+Communists attacked the anti-Batista opposition, saying Grau and others were "fascists" and "reactionaries."
 During this term in office, Batista carried out major social reforms and established numerous economic regulations and pro-union policies.